-https://documents.danskeinvest.com/fund/LU1399305769
+https://documents.danskeinvest.com/fund/DK0060244408

-The fund invests in sustainable investments in support of its sustainable investment objective by applying an investment strategy aligned to the UN SDGs, meaning that the SDGs are actively used in the screening and investment analyses leading to the investment decision.
+The fund invests in support of its sustainable investment objective by applying an investment strategy aligned to the UN SDGs.
+The fund selects issuers with the potential to accelerate the transition into a sustainable real economy and/or issuers positively contributing to the SDGs at the time of investing.
+SDGs are actively used in the screening and investment analyses leading to the investment decision.